Shahnameh: Cultural influence

 The Shirvanshah dynasty adopted many of their names from the Shahnameh.
 The relationship between Shirvanshah and his son, Manuchihr, is mentioned in chapter eight of Nizami's Layla and Majnun.
 Nizami advises the king's son to read the Shahnameh and to remember the meaningful sayings of the wise.

 According to the Turkish historian Mehmet Fuat Köprülü:

 Indeed, despite all claims to the contrary, there is no question that Persian influence was paramount among the Seljuks of Anatolia.
 This is clearly revealed by the fact that the sultans who ascended the throne after Ghiyath al-Din Kai-Khusraw I assumed titles taken from ancient Persian mythology, like Kai Khosrow, Kay Kāvus, and Kai Kobad; and that Ala' al-Din Kai-Qubad I had some passages from the Shahname inscribed on the walls of Konya and Sivas.
 When we take into consideration domestic life in the Konya courts and the sincerity of the favor and attachment of the rulers to Persian poets and Persian literature, then this fact [i.e., the importance of Persian influence] is undeniable.

 Shah Ismail I (d.1524), the founder of the Safavid dynasty of Iran, was also deeply influenced by the Persian literary tradition, particularly by the Shahnameh, which probably explains the fact that he named all of his sons after Shahnameh characters.
 Dickson and Welch suggest that Ismail's Shāhnāma-i Shāhī was intended as a present to the young Tahmasp.
 After defeating Muhammad Shaybani's Uzbeks, Ismail asked Hatefi, a famous poet from Jam (Khorasan), to write a Shahnameh-like epic about his victories and his newly established dynasty.
 Although the epic was left unfinished, it was an example of mathnawis in the heroic style of the Shahnameh written later on for the Safavid kings.

 The Shahnameh's influence has extended beyond the Persian sphere.
 Professor Victoria Arakelova of Yerevan University states:

 During the ten centuries passed after Firdausi composed his monumental work, heroic legends and stories of Shahnameh have remained the main source of the storytelling for the peoples of this region: Persians, Kurds, Gurans, Talishis, Armenians, Georgians, North Caucasian peoples, etc.

+The Shahnameh has defined Persian identity as resilient, due to the underlying themes of cultural preservation and the continued struggle against foreign invaders.
+Its storytelling portrays Iran, taken as an entity, as a body of "cultural deterrence" that inhibits the imposition of foreign culture, maintaining its essence.
+The Shahnameh also depicts Iranian people of heroic character as protectors of cultural continuity, exemplified through the heroic characters.